On Extension modules of finite homological dimension: Finite Homological dimensions of deficiency modules

-In \cite{FH, WhenDoesTheCanonicalModuleOfAModuleHaveFiniteInjectiveDimension}, the authors investigated the consequences of the finiteness of classical homological dimensions, namely, projective and injective dimensions, of the deficiency modules and the canonical module.
-Motivated by their work, we apply Theorem~\ref{q221} to extend those results to a broader class of homological dimensions considered in this paper.
+In \cite{FH}, the authors investigated the consequences of the finiteness of classical homological dimensions, namely, projective and injective dimensions, of the deficiency modules.
+Motivated by their work, we apply Theorem~\ref{q221} to extend those results to Gorenstein dimensions.
 We also emphasize that our approach differs from theirs in both method and perspective.

 \begin{theorem} Let $M$ be an $R$-module.
 Then \begin{enumerate}[\rm(1)] \item If $\operatorname{H-dim}_R(K^i(M))<\infty$ for all $\operatorname{depth}(M)\leq i \leq \dim(M)$, then $\operatorname{Hid}_R(M)<\infty$. \item If $\operatorname{Hid}_R(K^i(M))<\infty$ for all $\operatorname{depth}(M)\leq i \leq \dim(M)$, then $\operatorname{H-dim}_R(M)<\infty$. \end{enumerate} \end{theorem} \begin{proof}